SCHH-Commons/schh-commons.github.io/_tabs/about.md

 I’m a veteran, having served ten years in the U.S. Air Force, followed by twenty years in the defense industry.
 After that, I spent nearly two decades in research and development in the non-profit academic world, leading AI and information projects that helped scholars and institutions share knowledge more effectively.

-When I moved to Sun City Hilton Head, I noticed right away how these same ideas could benefit our community—using technology to help residents connect with one another and with the information that matters most to daily life here.
+When I moved to Sun City Hilton Head, I noticed right away how these same skills could benefit our community—using technology to help residents connect with one another and with the information that matters most to daily life here.
 That’s how SCHH Commons began: a simple, resident-driven effort to make community knowledge easier to find, share, and use.

 Today, the **Knowledge Base** and **AI Assistant** are at the heart of SCHH Commons, but they’re just the beginning.
 Other features are in development—like a consolidated events calendar, interactive maps, podcasts, and “Deep Dive” articles exploring topics of special interest to residents.